hargoniX/master/thesis/thesis.typ

 "inv"_c " " overline(a) " " p_overline(a) " " overline(x) " " overline(t')_n " " ("ctor"'_n " " overline(a) " " overline(z)_n) \
 $
 Next, I define $mkinv(alpha, Gamma)$ for generating an invariant for any monotype.
-Doing this is necessary because we might for example have to restrict the co-domain of a dependent function bound in a constructor.
+Doing this is necessary because we might, for example, have to restrict the co-domain of a dependent function bound in a constructor.
 $
   mkinv(alpha, Gamma) &= lambda (\_ : "Erased") . denprop(alpha, Gamma)
   "                                                         " "if" Gamma tack alpha : "Prop"
   \
   mkinv(c " " overline(alpha) " " overline(e) " " overline(t), Gamma)
     &=